justentropy-lol/entropy-docs/docs/03_MINING/01_ashlar_config.md

 * An Ashlar
 * A Solana wallet

 If you are using a computer you will need a wallet plug-in installed in your browser of choice.
 Chrome seems to be the most trouble-free.
 We support Phantom, Solflare, and Backpack wallet plug-ins.
-The use of a ledger device is supported by all three.
+The use of a Ledger device is supported by all three.
 Other device and wallet combos may also work.
 Be aware that using a hardware wallet may slightly slow down the claims process.

 On mobile devices, you will need to use the browser built into the wallet app.
 Claiming directly from a normal browser on a mobile device does not work.
 We support Phantom, Solflare, and Backpack wallets.